 … was born in Tórshavn, Faroe Islands, in 1958.
-This Biography is about Elin’s carreer as an amateur musician.
-To read more about her professional carrer, click here.
+This biography is about Elin’s musical career.
+To read more about her professional career, click here.

 First public appearances